-From January 24 through 26, 2020, the Holy Trinity Evangelical Lutheran Congregation in Moscow hosted the sessions of Module 2 & 3 of the Beginning Theological Course for laypeople and clergymen from the ELCIR Moscow Deanery.
+From January 24 through 26, 2020, the Holy Trinity Evangelical Lutheran Congregation in Moscow hosted the sessions of Module 2 & 3 of the Initial Theological Course for laypeople and clergymen from the ELCIR Moscow Deanery.
 The course is offered by the Theological Institute of The Church of Ingria and is taught extramurally.

 The presenters were Rev. Dr. Charles Cortright (LCMS) who taught through translator Aleksei Zubtsov, and Deacon Yefim Romanenko from Sts.
 Peter and Paul Evangelical Lutheran Congregation in Moscow (ELCIR).